woylie/ex_icon/README.md

 Icons with names that cannot be turned into function names are skipped and reported.

+## Icon contents

+ExIcon only keeps the SVG elements and attributes it knows.
+If an icon uses anything else, such as a `script` element or an `onclick` attribute, ExIcon skips the icon and prints the reason.

+Attributes that load another document are not allowed. `href` and `xlink:href` may only point at an ID in the same file, and a `style` attribute may not contain `url()`.

+ExIcon removes `metadata` elements and elements with a namespace prefix other than `svg`.
+Such elements are commonly added by editors like Inkscape.

 ## Attributes

 ExIcon can optionally turn SVG attributes into function component attributes,